nwrenger/disable-dimensions/README.md

 A **hard-to-break, grief-resistant solution** for preventing players from entering **The Nether** and/or **The End**.

-Allows you to disable dimensions by removing any possible way for players to enter them.
+Allows you to disable dimensions by removing any possible way for players to play in them.
 Each dimension can be separately `enabled` or `disabled`.

 > Perfect for vanilla and modded multiplayer servers where you want to disable further dimensions to prevent players from progressing too fast.